mars-monkey/distro-concepts/jovarkos-concept.md

 # My JovarkOS concept
 This concept is my opinion on the direction JovarkOS should take in order to achieve its goals of usability, performance, and stability out of the box on the desktop.

 ## System Base
 * Based on Arch Linux
 * XanMod edge default kernel, XanMod stable as backup

 ## Modern Desktop Technologies
 * Wayland, X11 available as backup
 * Pipewire (WirePlumber), PulseAudio available as backup
-* Flatpak used for all non-essential apps
+* Flatpak used for all possible apps, except where it removes functionality
 * Flathub enabled out of the box

 ## Desktop Environment Configuration
 * Minimal Gnome desktop installation
 * adw-gtk3 GTK3 theme available in Gnome Tweaks
-* Papirus icon theme with tweaks
+* Flat Remix icon theme with tweaks
 * Custom Plymouth boot screen with logo
 * GDM
 * Curated custom wallpapers

 ## Default Apps
 * Core Gnome apps:
 * Software